Sabbatical Leaves of Absence

 - Statement of purpose: a detailed plan of work to be pursued and an explanation of the prospective value of the project including plans for publication, exhibition, performance, innovation in pedagogy, preparation of new courses, or modification of existing courses.

 - The applicant's Department Chair or Program Director must submit the online approval form indicating his/her support of the project for the applicant's professional development and indicating what provisions have been made to cover the applicant's absence.

-C. FULL-YEAR SABBATICAL ENHANCEMENT AWARDThe Faculty Development Committee will offer a limited number of awards to support full-year sabbatical/pre-tenure leaves at 60% of salary.
+C. FULL-YEAR SABBATICAL ENHANCEMENT AWARDThe Faculty Development Committee will offer a limited number of awards to support full-year sabbatical/pre-tenure leaves at 60 percent of salary.
 Full-Year Sabbatical Enhancement Awards provide compensation beyond the Sabbatical Stipend provided by the Dean of Faculty and Vice President for Academic Affairs' office for all sabbaticals.
 Faculty applying for a full-year sabbatical are eligible for both.
 Full-Year Sabbatical Enhancement Awards are highly competitive; therefore, faculty should clearly outline the projected scope of work to be accomplished during the sabbatical year.

 Guidelines and Procedures:

 - Faculty who apply for a full-year sabbatical/pre-tenure research leave are eligible to apply for a Sabbatical Enhancement Award.
 Faculty applying for a one-semester, sabbatical/pre-tenure research leave are ineligible.

 - To be considered for a Sabbatical Enhancement Award, applicants should check the appropriate box, indicating this intention in the space provided on the DOF/VPAA on-line sabbatical/pre-tenure research leave application.
 Then submit an additional proposal outlining in detail the plan for a full-year sabbatical/pre-tenure research leave.
 Due to the highly competitive nature of this award, proposals should clearly describe the substance, scope, budget, and anticipated outcome of the sabbatical project, including why a full-year leave award is critical to the program of scholarship and research.
 In addition to an itemized budget projection, faculty should also indicate the amount and source(s) of other potential funding and support for the sabbatical and the project.